Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     ncn-w001# SESSION_NAME=wlm-sessiontemplate-0.1.0
     ```

-1. Download a compute node squashfs.
+1. Download a compute node SquashFS.

     Use the Sessiontemplate name to download a compute node squashfs from a BOS sessiontemplate name: